oracle-livelabs/partner-solutions/sprints/database/sprint-autonomous-execqueries/sprint-autonomous-execqueries.md

 Duration: 5 minutes

 ## Execute Queries in SQL Query Window using Database Actions

 Oracle Autonomous Database provides Database Actions web interface for users to provide development, Data Studio, Administration, Downloads and Monitoring.
-The main features under development are to execute queries and scripts, browse and manage database objects, load data, optimize queries…etc   The Database actions available for on-premises or Oracle Database cloud services.
+In this sprint you will learn how to execute SQL Statements and scripts using SQL Worksheet.

 To execute the SQL Statements and scripts in the Oracle Autonomous Database, you should already have an Oracle Cloud account and Database.